 Principle 1.
-The key value proposition of data management is enabling the transformation of data into meaningful information.
+The key value proposition of data management is enabling data transformation into meaningful information.

-This principle explains why a company needs data management at all with the help of the ‘Data value creation cycle’ shown in Figure 1.
+This principle explains why a company needs data management with the help of the ‘Data value creation cycle’ shown in Figure 1.

 Principle 2.
 Data management is a business capability.

 Business capability means the ability of a company to reach business goals or deliver expected outcomes.
 I have used the model of business capabilities developed by The Open Group.
-This principle assists you to design and implement data management.
-There are four dimensions that constitute data management (sub)-capability: business process, role, data, and tools (see Figure 2).
+This principle assists you in designing and implementing data management.
+Four dimensions constitute data management (sub) capability: business process, role, data, and tools (see Figure 2).